boli32/QuestTracker/README.md

 ## Updates

 #### 2025-01-08
+* **v0.9.2** Fixed quest dropdown to deal with single quests without a dropdown.
+Also an ungrouped quest which get assigned a relasionship to a quest within a quest group automatically now gets assigned to that quest group.
 * **v0.9.1.7.2** Adjusted font and rectangle size on quest tree page
 #### 2025-01-07
 * **v0.9.1.7.1** Swapped DELETE for CONFIRM in a popup